rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 ---
 rqlite can be compiled for a wide variety of operating systems and platforms.

-## Release process
-A rqlite release is [generated automatically using GitHub Actions](https://github.com/rqlite/rqlite/blob/master/.github/workflows/build-release-binaries.yml) anytime a new GitHub release is created and tagged.
->While SQLite functionality is compiled into rqlite (so you do not need SQLite to be installed on the host machine) [libc](https://www.gnu.org/software/libc/) is dynamically linked -- in other words, libc must be available on the host machine.
-This shouldn't be an issue in practise and maximises compatibility with whatever host machine you run rqlite on.
-Note that when running an official release on Linux rqlite currently requires glibc 2.32 or later.

 ## Building rqlite
 *Building rqlite requires Go 1.23.4 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.
 Since you need to compile SQLite source code, you must also have a [C compiler](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#compilation) installed.*